Any SIP Protocol compliant VoIP phone, device or application should be operable with sipgate.

 There are setup guides for many popular VoIP phones and devices in our Help Centre:

-The three general types of VoIP Phones and devices supported for use with sipgate are:
+The four general types of VoIP Phones and devices supported for use with sipgate are:

 - VoIP IP Deskphones

 ATA Adaptors will often be the most economical option and will suit most VoIP users' basic needs.

 Adaptors and Deskphones used in conjunction with a suitable DSL or cable internet connection will provide the best results.

 If you're new to VoIP, before purchasing a VoIP phone, first try out sipgate by using a free VoIP application (softphone/app) before purchasing any hardware or software.